Lycidas: 1645 reprint

 When Milton published this version, in 1645, the Long Parliament, to which Milton held allegiance, was in power; thus Milton could add the prophetic note—in hindsight—about the destruction of the "corrupted clergy," the "blind mouths" (119) of the poem.

 Influence

 The poem was exceedingly popular.
 It was hailed as Milton's best poem, and by some as the greatest lyrical poem in the English language.
 Yet it was detested for its artificiality by Samuel Johnson, who found "the diction is harsh, the rhymes uncertain, and the numbers unpleasing" and complained that "in this poem there is no nature, for there is no truth; there is no art, for there is nothing new."

-It is from a line in "Lycidas" that Thomas Wolfe took the name of his novel Look Homeward, Angel:
+A line from the poem inspired the title and themes in Stops of Various Quills, an 1895 poetry collection by William Dean Howells.
+Similarly, it is from a line in "Lycidas" that Thomas Wolfe took the name of his novel Look Homeward, Angel: